-- (26) 11% (20 out of 183) of settlements covered most of or the entire EU in 2012.
-In addition, several of these also covered EFTA countries outside the EU, and 2% (3) were global (not indicated in Figure 3).
-3% (5) of settlements concerned States outside the EU but within the EEA.
-Figure 3 shows the wide geographic coverage of settlements in the EU with the number of settlements covering most of or the entire EU increasing.
-Smaller and more recent Member States tend to be covered by fewer patent settlements than older and larger Member States, in correlation with the size of the respective pharmaceutical markets. - (27) The very large number of settlements in Portugal is likely explained by the implementation of Portuguese Law 62/2011 published on 12 December 2011.
-In that regard, of the 100 settlements covering Portugal, 58% (58) were related to this new legislation and covered only that Member State.
-Nevertheless, it must be stated that it is unknown how many of these settlements would also have been concluded absent the new law.
+- (26) Thus, 13 out of the 146 settlements concluded in 2013 covered more than half of the EU Member States.
+In addition, all of these 13 settlements also covered at least one EFTA country, and 1 was worldwide (not indicated in Figure 3).
+Moreover, 122 settlements covered a single Member State.
+Figure 3 shows the wide geographic coverage of settlements in the EU.
+Smaller and more recent Member States tend to be covered by fewer patent settlements than older and larger Member States, in correlation with the size of the respective pharmaceutical markets. - (27) The large number of settlements in Portugal is likely explained by the implementation of Portuguese Law 62/2011 published on 12 December 2011.14 In that regard, of the 65 settlements covering Portugal, 49 were related to this legislation and covered only that Member State.
+Nevertheless, it must be noted that it is difficult to estimate how many of these settlements would also have been concluded absent the new law.